tfmFerreira/Databank/docs/src/gettingstarted.rst

    fmdl_initialize_data toy
    source databank_env.rc

-"Toy" is a small test databank which is useful for testing and learning the package.
+This generates a small test databank folder "ToyData" which is useful for testing and learning how to use the package.
+The folder contains 5 all-atom trajectories.
 You can then start to work with the `template
 <https://github.com/NMRLipids/databank-template/blob/main/scripts/template.ipynb>`_ or
 write a code from the scratch.
 The minimum python code to intialize FAIRMD Lipids is